jaysonhusky/JTHChanceCubeInstaller/readme.md

 - Download Zipfile and extract, run the ChanceCube.bat file and follow instructions, enjoy.

+- This installer is only valid for installations that reside inside the default Twitch Install Directory.

+- See "disabled.txt" for full list of all disabled events

 ## Updates
 -  Modifies "World-breaking" events, such as Vortex and Tactical Nuke, into calmer events, such as Solifuge.